shogo-ni/InfoCenter-Speech-To-Speech-IOS-Swift/README.md

 The translated text also is spoken on the iPad using a synthetic voice in the correct accent for the selected language.

-A simple way to look at the app; it is an iPad walkie talkie that translates.

 ####Getting Started
 -You will need to setup a subscription with Microsoft Translator.
 [Click Here] (https://www.microsoft.com/en-us/translator/default.aspx) to get started.